 On occasions the Club may wish to video a game or training session using video equipment as a legitimate coaching aid.

 However, performers and their parents/carers should be made aware that this is part of the coaching programme and their consent obtained.

 The recorded images would only be shared with parents via a closed social media site and only if given consent.

-Policy reviewed 10th June 2020 by Club Committee
+Policy reviewed 19th March 2021 by the Club Committee